Wildlander-mod/wildlander-mod.github.io/_01Support/KnownIssues.md

 >
 > setstage cr05 20

+---

 1. Upon entering Frostflow Lighthouse and finding the dead bodies, the related quest does not register.

 * Intentional - This is now a hidden quest.
 Manually looting the giant Chaurus provides you with Habd's remains which you can burn at the top of the lighthouse to complete the quest.

+---

-1. Rebuilding the Blades cannot be completed.
+1. Rebuilding the Blades cannot be completed. / Delphine cannot accept followers to join the blades.

 * Workaround: Use console to complete this quest.

 {: .console}
 >
 > setstage FreeformSkyhavenTempleA 40

+---

 1. Refusing Harkon's offer means a new order doesnt start
 * Workaround  Force the quest to start using console commands.